You’ve been diagnosed with an autoimmune disease, now what?

 If you are sensitive to gluten, these six foods will cross-react and also cause problems because of their similar protein structure:

-• Dairy products such as milk and cheese (Alpha-Casein, Beta-Casein, Casomorphin, Butyrophilin, sometimes cheap Whey due to contaminants)
+• Dairy products such as milk and cheese (Alpha-Casein, Beta-Casein, Casomorphin, Butyrophilin, sometimes cheap Whey protein due to contaminants)

 The medical treatment plan: